RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 }
 ~~~

 As you can see there is a number of `TODO` in the code, and later we will use these placeholders to add logic for calling the Inventory Client to get the quantity.
-However for the moment we will ignore these placeholders.

 Now we are ready to create the endpoints that will expose REST service.
 Let's again first start by creating a test case for our endpoint.
-We need to endpoints, one that exposes for GET calls to _/services/products_ that will return all product in the catalog as JSON array, and the second one exposes GET calls to _/services/produc/{prodId}_ which will return a single Product as a JSON Object.
+We need two endpoints, one that exposes for GET calls to `/services/products` that will return all product in the catalog as JSON array, and the second one exposes GET calls to `/services/produc/{prodId}` which will return a single Product as a JSON Object.
 Let's again start by creating a test case.

-Create the test case by opening: _src/test/java/com/redhat/coolstore/service/CatalogEndpointTest.java_
+Create the test case by creating a new class file called `CatalogEndpointTest` in the `src/test/java/com/redhat/coolstore/service` package.

 Add the following code to the test case and make sure to *review* it without any codes change so that you understand how it works.